genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/data-pipeline/04_advanced.md

 It is vital to ensure that any system definition variables that are used by the configuration definition are properly defined in your __application__**-system-definition.kts** file.

 ## PostgreSQL configuration
-To capture changes from PostgreSQL the Write Ahead Log level has to be set at least to `logical` and the plugin used for logical decoding to be `pgoutput` (which is the default plugin PostgreSQL uses).
+To capture changes from PostgreSQL the Write Ahead Log level has to be set at least to `logical`, and the plugin used for logical decoding must be `pgoutput` (which is the default plugin PostgreSQL uses).

 ## Replaying PostgreSQL rows
-While processing source data Genesis keeps track of the last processed row.
-If the server gets restarted it will use the last recorded offset to know where in the source information it should resume reading from.
+While processing source data, Genesis keeps track of the last processed row.
+If the server gets restarted, it will use the last recorded offset to know where in the source information it should resume reading from.
 The offsets are kept in a table called `DATAPIPELINE_OFFSET` and there is one record per connector.
-If you want to start ingesting the rows from the begining you can delete the row with the name of the source connector and restart the Genesis server.
+If you want to start ingesting the rows from the begining, delete the row with the name of the source connector and restart the Genesis server.